 We’re currently seeking new board trustees to assist with the overall governance and strategic direction of the organisation as we move towards becoming a registered charity.
 The trustees are responsible for overseeing the organisation’s activities and making sure that they meet the aims, objectives and goals in accordance with the constitution, legal and regulatory guidelines.

-Trustee positions are voluntary, in accordance with the charities commission.
-We require an approximate commitment of 12 hours a month, as well as being able to attend board meetings every 3 months.
-Board meetings are held in Alderley Edge at a time to suit attendees.
+Trustee positions need an approximate commitment of 12 hours a month, as well as being able to attend board meetings every 3 months.
+Board meetings are held at a location and time to suit attendees.
 The amount of work varies, and there are always opportunities to be more involved, especially as we’re a relatively new organisation.
 Excluding board meetings the role is based at home, and is completely flexible with regards to time management.

-Support will be provided to new trustees in the form of a full induction training, and opportunities to access additional training as and when required.
+Support is given to new trustees in the form of full induction training, and opportunities to access additional training as and when required.
 Reasonable expenses will be paid on a monthly basis.

 * To ensure that the organisation complies with its governing document, charity law, company law and any other relevant legislation or regulations.